vdesabou/kafka-docker-playground-docs/docs/playground ec2 create.md

 👷 Create kafka-docker-playground EC2 instance using AWS Cloud Formation

+One command does the whole thing: a Cloud Formation stack, an instance
+with docker and the playground repository already installed, a key pair,
+a security group opened to your ip only.
+Your credentials are pushed to
+it over ssh, then VS Code opens on it.

+Creation takes a few minutes, and Cloud Formation keeps installing in the
+background for about ten more.
+Follow output.log in the root folder of
+the instance to see where it is.

-🔐 AWS EC2 pem file for the ec2 instance will be created and stored in root folder (make sure to do backup)
+🔐 AWS EC2 pem file for the ec2 instance will be created and stored in the
+root folder of the repository (make sure to do a backup, it is the only
+way in).

-🌍 Region being used will be the one set in your environment (`aws configure get region`) either by AWS_REGION environment variable or ~/.aws/config
+🌍 Region being used will be the one set in your environment
+(aws configure get region) either by the AWS_REGION environment variable
+or ~/.aws/config.

+💰 The instance is billed from now on.
+Stop it when you pause and delete
+it when you are done.

+🐚 Use zsh on the instance to have everything working out of the box.

 ## Usage